ameerbadri/twilio-taskrouter-realtime-dashboard/README.md

 Now, Navigate to https://<YOUR_HEROKU_APP_URL>/taskrouter_dashboard.html

-As events are generated in your TaskRouter workspace, the dashboard will display key metrics.
+As events are generated in your TaskRouter workspace the dashboard will display key metrics.